b-geo/DEC-P3/README.md

 For production environments, data should be produced directly from the SignalR stream to a Kafka broker.
 However, since live events are not always available for development, this project uses Fast-F1 to retrieve historical data from the first round of the 2025 season, storing lap and telemetry data as `.jsonl` files.
 A Python script acts as a Kafka producer, posting messages to two Kafka topics (`f1_tele` and `f1_laps`) with driver codes as keys to ensure proper partitioning.

-The Kafka topics serve two consumers: the real-time dashboard and the Snowflake sink connector.
+The Kafka topics serve two consumers: the realtime dashboard and the Snowflake sink connector.

 ### Orchestration
 All tables from staging to presentation are stored in Snowflake.
 The staging layer consists of: